Henrique Abranches

 Henrique (or Enrique) Abranches (September 29, 1932 – August 8, 2004) was an Angolan writer and anthropologist born in Lisbon, Portugal.

 Career

 In 1975, he went to Angola, where he acquired citizenship.

-With Pepetela, he founded in Algiers the Angolan Studies Center, where they worked at writing a handbook of the history of Angola.
+With Pepetela, he founded in Algiers the Angolan Studies Center, where they worked on writing a handbook about the history of Angola.
 After independence, he was committed to cultural intervention.
 He was a teacher in higher education, besides being a poet, fiction writer, essayist and playwright.

 He was also the Director of the National Museum of Slavery, Angola.